bxdoan/bxdoan/README.md

 <div align="center">

-> Dreaming, after all, is a form of planning.
+> Education costs money.
+But then so does ignorance.

-> — Gloria Steinem —
+> — Sir Claus Moser —

 </div>